Cantera/cantera-ubuntu/README.md

 *Using Cantera 2.6.0 release as an example*

+- Create the "pristine" tar file corresponding to the release
+  - From the `cantera` repo, run:
+    `git archive v2.6.0 --output=../cantera-ubuntu/cantera_2.6.0.orig.tar.gz --prefix=cantera-2.6.0/`
+  - Note the trailing slash on the `prefix`
+  - For pre-release versions, format the version as `2.6.0~b2`
+  - Once this file has been uploaded to Launchpad for a particular version, that *exact* file must be used for all subsequent uploads (for example, for builds targeting different Ubuntu releases).
+If you lose this file, download it again from a different Launchpad build rather than trying to recreate it.
 - Check out the branch for the most recent Ubuntu release supported by the previous Cantera release, e.g. `git checkout ubuntu20.04-ct2.6`
 - Create a new branch for the new Cantera version, e.g.